SquareRoot49/Meal-Plan/README.md

 ---
 ## Promp

-I want to design a website.
+1. I want to design a website.
+2. I want to design this website by using python.

 **Happy coding! 🚀**